the portable developer

 Imagine for a moment if you will, a developer who can work at any desk, with any computer, with any editor.
 What would that actually look like?
 How much time would it take for you to master each and every editor, how about operating systems?
 I’ve been thinking about this question a lot the last few days.
 As I transition into a chapter of my life where portability is becoming more of a factor, I’ve been asking these questions.
 What aspects should I actually nail down before I get hit with potential circumstances of not having my home base?

-I think it’s fair to say that the idea of being a “digital nomad” nowadays is easier accomplished given the ever grown black hole that are cloud based platforms.
+I think it’s fair to say that the idea of being a “digital nomad” nowadays is easier accomplished given the ever growing black hole that are cloud based platforms.
 There are all sorts of free things available on the internet for the low low cost of your data and information.
 I get how it might be displeasing to think about the idea that even free services will profit off of you some way or another.
 But, I do prefer the inherent reliability of that option to having my laptop stolen and losing everything I’m working on.

 If there’s nothing else you take away from this article, at least take this: offsite backups are your best friend, even if they’re an annoying one.